syncfusion-content/angular-docs/angular/ReportViewer/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create a ReportViewer in your web application with Angular2.
+This section explains briefly about how to create a ReportViewer in your web application with Angular.

 ## Create your first ReportViewer in Angular-2

-In this tutorial, you can learn how to create a simple ReportViewer control, Load RDLC Report and Load SSRS Report in your web application with Angular2.
+In this tutorial, you can learn how to create a simple ReportViewer control, Load RDLC Report and Load SSRS Report in your web application with Angular.

 ## Add Scripts, Styles and Control in HTML Page